kamalgill-okta/kamalgill-okta/README.md

 About me...

-Kamal has over twenty years of experience as a software engineer, working in a variety of industries including education, health care, government, media, and enterprise/cloud computing ☁️ (Eucalyptus, Hewlett-Packard, and Rackspace).
+Kamal has over twenty years of experience as a software engineer, working in a variety of industries including education, health care, government, media, and enterprise/cloud computing.

 Prior to joining Okta, Kamal worked as a Principal Engineer at Rackspace for four years, building cloud-enabled portals and services to better serve Rackspace support engineers and customers.